temporalio/documentation/docs/typescript/workflows.md

 See the [TypeScript SDK Client docs](/docs/typescript/clients) for how to use `WorkflowHandle`s to start, cancel, signal, query, describe and more.

+## Workflow Options

+Workflows have options that determine what Task Queue they run on, what Search Attributes they are tagged with, Cron schedule, and more, but they are only set in the [Temporal Client call](/docs/typescript/clients#execute-a-workflow-blocking) rather than _inside_ the Workflow code itself.

 ## Workflow APIs

 The `@temporalio/workflow` package exports all the useful primitives that you can use in Workflows.
 See the [API reference](https://typescript.temporal.io/api/namespaces/workflow) for the full list, but the main ones are: